 With a couple of caveats, university is a place where you decided what you want to research, and how you want to do it.
-It’s total academic freedom!
-But developing critical thinking skills is so important to succeeding in your studies now, and even more so later.
-Even if asking questions isn’t the central focus of your classroom right now, that doesn’t mean you don’t have to or shouldn’t learn how to do it until you get to university – the sooner you start, the better you’ll become!
+It is total academic freedom!
+However, developing critical thinking skills is so important to succeeding in your studies now, and even more so later.
+Even if asking questions is not the central focus of your classroom right now, that does not mean you do not have to or should not learn how to do it until you get to university: the sooner you start, the better you will become!

 Outside of just applying them to your studies, these skills are really important to daily life.
 They can help you in solving problems, making smarter choices, and even getting a job!
-It’s certainly difficult, but it’s an important skill so keep at it!
+It is certainly difficult, but it is an important skill so keep at it!

 Thank you for completing this resource.
-Now that you’ve finished, why not check out what else Big Questions Little Questions might have available or other resources on from Study Higher?
+Now that you have finished, why not check out what else Big Questions Little Questions might have available or other resources on from Study Higher?